aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 No snowflake feels responsible in an avalanche.
+> 🥠 You can always find happiness at work on Friday.

-Last update: Fri Jan 30 05:37:59 2026
+Last update: Sat Jan 31 05:31:26 2026

 ### Let's play! 🎮